yaobinwen/robin_on_rails/misc/english/Vocabulary.md

     - _We spent a blissful year together before things started to go wrong._
   - in blissful ignorance: not knowing any of the unpleasant facts about something
     - _All the time his business was failing, he kept his wife and family in blissful ignorance._
+- interested
+  - indifferent: not thinking about or interested in someone or something
+    - _Why don't you vote - how can you be so indifferent (to what is going on)?_
+- prevent
+  - avert: /əˈvɝːt/ to prevent something bad from happening
+    - _At that time Theodore Roosevelt's example was for the first time awakening in many young men of America the feeling that their citizenship meant a little more than the privilege of living under the Stars and Stripes, criticizing the conditions of government and the men responsible for its policies and activities, enjoying such advantages as there might be under it, and, if necessary, dying for it in a war which they had had no share in bringing on or in trying to avert._
 - promising
   - auspicious: _adj_, FORMAL: suggesting a positive and successful future
     - _Our first meeting was not auspicious - we had a huge argument._